Traditional Baba Ganoush Recipe (Mediterranean Eggplant Dip)

 Is Baba Ganoush Healthy?

-Baba ganoush is often considered one of the healthier Mediterranean dips because it uses whole food ingredients and contains plenty of nutrients.
+Baba ganoush is often considered one of the healthier Mediterranean dips because it uses simple whole-food ingredients while still delivering rich flavor and satisfying texture.

 • fiber